const std = @import("std");

 In the code example below, we are creating a new constant object called age

 .
 This object stores a number representing the age of someone.
-However, this code example does not compiles succesfully.
+However, this code example does not compiles successfully.
 Because on the next line of code, we are trying to change the value of the object age

 to 25.